Last-minute flight cancellation policies?

-A flight you are going to miss because of this?
+Is there a flight you may miss because of this?

 If it’s a connecting flight booked together with this flight, then you have nothing to worry about.
 The airline will take care of that.
-Most likely you'll be put on another flight for free and taken to your destination.
+Most likely, if you miss the connecting flight, you'll be put on another flight for free -- airline will take you to your destination.

-If it’s a flight that was booked separately, then it's more difficult.
+If it’s a flight booked separately, then it's more difficult.

 2. Get a new ticket

-Head to the counter or office of the airline you are flying with.
+Head to the counter or office of your airline.

-If the next available flight is on the next day, the airline must provide you with a free hotel and free transport from and back to the airport.
-In the EU it’s called right to care.
+If the next available flight is on the next day, the airline must provide you with a free hotel and free transfer.
+In Europe, it’s called right to care.

-If you have to wait for more than 3 hours, you have the right to care.
+If you have to wait 3+ hours, you have a right to care.

 If you are at the airport and you find out that your flight has been cancelled and you have to wait for more than 3 hours, the airline must provide you with free meal and drink plus two free phone calls, e-mails or faxes.
 If you’ll have to wait overnight, then the airline must provide you with free hotel accommodation and transport to and from it.